cgay/lsp-mode/docs/page/faq.md

 ---
 ### :grey_question: I have multiple language servers registered for language FOO.
 Which one will be used when opening a project?

 The one with highest priority wins.
 Servers defined in `lsp-mode` tend to have lower priority than the external packages (priority 0 if unspecified).
-If a server is registered with `:add-on?` flag set to `t` it will be started in parallel to the other servers that are registered for the current mode.
-If the server that you want to use is not with the highest priority you may use `lsp-disabled-clients` to disable the server with higher `priority` or use `lsp-enabled-clients` to enable only the servers you want to use.
-In order to find the server ids you may check `*lsp-log*` buffer.
+If a server is registered with the `:add-on?` flag set to `t` it will be started in parallel to the other servers that are registered for the current mode.
+If the server that you want to use does not have the highest priority you may use `lsp-disabled-clients` to disable the server with higher `priority` or use `lsp-enabled-clients` to enable only the servers you want to use.
+In order to find the server ids you may check the `*lsp-log*` buffer.

 ---
 ### :grey_question: I have multiple language servers for language `FOO` and I want to select the server per project, what can I do?